 Loan Restrictions or Penalties

 If the balloon loan is the mortgage on a real estate property, the interest paid may be tax-deductible, reducing the benefit of paying the loan off before the balloon is due.
 The tax deduction reduces the effective interest rate of the loan.
-The current price of a zero coupon Treasury bond provides the cost comparison to pay the balloon now or wait until it is due.
-For example, if the balloon payment is $50,000 in five years and a zero coupon Treasury costs $45,000, you could earn the $5,000 difference by investing in the bond rather than pay off the balloon now.
+Treasury bonds are a great example of this.
+If the balloon payment on a Treasury bond is $50,000 in five years and a zero coupon Treasury costs $45,000, you could earn the $5,000 difference by investing in the bond rather than pay off the balloon now.